diegoferigo/WBI-Toolbox-controllers/controllers/torqueBalancing/ICUB_STANDUP_README.md

 - To run iCub stand up demo, just use torqueBalancing controller as for other simulations. (for further details see [README](https://github.com/robotology-playground/WBI-Toolbox-controllers/blob/master/controllers/torqueBalancing/README.md)).
   Do not open the yarpmotorgui: iCub is already in its home position!

-- In the [initialization file](https://github.com/robotology-playground/WBI-Toolbox-controllers/blob/icub_chair/controllers/torqueBalancing/initTorqueBalancing.m), there is now the new simulation option "CHAIR" as long as the old ones "YOGA" and "COORDINATOR".
+- In the [initialization file](https://github.com/robotology-playground/WBI-Toolbox-controllers/blob/icub_chair/controllers/torqueBalancing/initTorqueBalancing.m), there is now the new simulation option "STANDUP" as long as the old ones "YOGA" and "COORDINATOR".

-- All the demos "CHAIR", "YOGA" and "COORDINATOR" should be still available without conflicts (BUT with the right Gazebo environment for each demo).
+- All the demos "STANDUP", "YOGA" and "COORDINATOR" should be still available without conflicts (BUT with the right Gazebo environment for each demo).